Ministry of Spirituality

 Ross and Marion Palmes

-The Food Closet is available Monday-Friday 9-12noon by prearrangement.
-Should you need anything relating to the office, please email Linda Bonetti, Rev. Kevin Pleas, or Rev. Barbara Papagian.
-Our prayers are with you.
+The Food Closet is available Monday-Friday 9-12noon.
+Should you need anything relating to the office, please call, or email Linda Bonetti, Lauren Henderson, Rev. Carolyn Keilig, or Rev. Barbara Papagian.

 [CLICK HERE] to send a Prayer Request to Rev. Barbara Papagian by 8:30am Friday.